 The Four Seasons Hualalai feels authentically Hawaiian.
 The architecture and landscaping are gorgeous.
 The resort is polished.
 But what really sets the Four Seasons Big Island apart from the competition?
 Unparalleled service.

-Four Seasons Resort Hualalai is the only Big Island resort (and one of only 2 throughout the Hawaiian Islands) to receive the prestigious AAA 5-Diamond and Forbes 5-Star awards for excellence.
-And they've managed to maintain that status for yet another year in 2015.
+Four Seasons Resort Hualalai is the only Big Island resort (and one of only 2 throughout the Hawaiian Islands) to receive both the prestigious AAA 5-Diamond Award and Forbes 5-Star Award for excellence.
+The resort continues to maintain that status for yet another year in 2017.